Cell structures on the blob algebra: Introduction

-Recall that G. Lusztig's monograph [Lu2] on the representation theory of Hecke algebras with unequal parameters contains a construction of cells in the associated Weyl group, generalizing the construction for one-parameter Hecke algebras from [KL].
-As a matter of fact, he gives for each choice of a total order on an Abelian group $ \Gamma $, such that $ a:=\log q, b:=\log Q \in \Gamma $, a construction of a Kazhdan-Lusztig type basis of $ {\cal H}_n $ that induces a corresponding cell partition of the Weyl group.
-To each of these cells there is an associated cell module of the Hecke algebra.
+Recall G. Lusztig's monograph [Lu2] on the representation theory of Hecke algebras with unequal parameters.
+Let $ W $ be a Coxeter group and let $ L: W \rightarrow \Gamma $ be a length function in the sense of [Lu2], for $ \Gamma $ a totally ordered Abelian group.
+Associated to this data, [Lu2] contains a construction of cells in $ W$ and cell modules for the corresponding multiparameter Hecke algebra, generalizing the construction from [KL] in the one-parameter case.
+When $ W $ is of type $ B$ the length function is specified by $ a:=\log q, b:=\log Q \in \Gamma $.
 In [BGIL] a series a conjectures were formulated for type $ B $ which, if true, would put a high degree of structure on this.
 Assume that $ b \not\in \{ a, 2a, \ldots , (n-1) a \} $ and that $ a $ and $ b $ are positive in $ \Gamma$.
-According to the conjectures, the setting should give rise to a {\it cellular algebra} datum on $ {\cal H}_n $ in the sense of Graham and Lehrer, where the underlying poset $ \Lambda $ should be the set of bipartitions $ \Bip(n) $ of total degree $ n $ with partial order and map $ \Lambda \times \Lambda \rightarrow {\cal H}_n $ defined in terms of a certain {\it domino insertion} algorithm, depending on $ \Gamma $.
-Furthermore, by the work of Bonnaf\'e and Jacon [BJ], the different cellular algebra structures on $ {\cal H}_n $ should account for the different ways of parameterizing the simple modules for $ {\cal H}_n $ that are given by Ariki's Theorem in [A].
+According to the conjectures, the setting should give rise to a {\it cellular algebra} datum on $ {\mathcal H}_n $ in the sense of Graham and Lehrer, where the underlying poset $ \Lambda $ should be the set of bipartitions $ \Bip(n) $ of total degree $ n $ with partial order and map $ \Lambda \times \Lambda \rightarrow {\mathcal H}_n $ defined in terms of a certain {\it domino insertion} algorithm, depending on $ \Gamma $.
+Furthermore, by the work of Bonnaf\'e and Jacon [BJ], the different cellular algebra structures on $ {\mathcal H}_n $ should account for the different ways of parameterizing the simple modules for $ {\mathcal H}_n $ that are given by Ariki's Theorem in [A].

 These conjectures have only been fully proved in the so-called asymptotic case $ b > (n-1)a $, see [BI], where the cell modules turn out to be the ones given by Dipper-James-Murphy.
 In this work we focus on the case $ \Gamma := \Z $, $ a:= 2 $ and $ b = 1 $.
 This is another extreme case since $ b < a $ and so $ r=0 $ in the [BGIL] notation.
 We show that the poset structure on $ \Bip(n) $ in this case is compatible with the quasi-hereditary order on the category of $ b_n$-modules when restricted to one-line bipartitions, the map being given by $ (\lambda, \mu ) \mapsto k-l $ where $ \lambda = (k) $ and $ \mu = (l) $.
 We show that the ideal $ J_n $ is generated by the set of Kazhdan-Lusztig elements $ C_w $ for which $ w $ does not correspond to a one-line bipartition.
 We moreover show that the cell module given by the one-line bipartition $ (\lambda, \mu ) $ is isomorphic to the $ b_n $ standard module $ \Delta_n(k-l) $ where $ \lambda = (k) $ and $ \mu = (l) $.
 To summarize our findings: the $ a= 2, b = 1 $ case of the [BGIL] conjectures induces the blob algebra category when restricted to one-line bipartitions.